resibots/blackdrops/README.md

 #### Install dependencies

 Some of the dependencies (libcmaes, DART) require specific installation steps (e.g., compilation from sources).
-As such, we provide some scripts for fast installation of the dependencies (3 different categories):
+As such, we provide some scripts (undert the `scripts` folder) for fast installation of the dependencies (3 different categories):

 ##### Install the recommended dependencies